eclipse-apoapsis/ort-server/website/docs/admin-guide/infrastructure/transport/kubernetes.md

 On this path, for each key of the secret a file is created whose content is the value of the key.
 To achieve this, the Kubernetes Transport implementation generates corresponding `volume` and `volumeMount` declarations in the pod configuration.
 This mechanism is useful not only for secrets but also for other kinds of external data that should be accessible from a pod, for instance, custom certificates.

+### `mountPvcs`

+**Default: `empty`**

+With this property, it is possible to mount [PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) into the resulting pod.
+The string is interpreted as a sequence of mount declarations separated by whitespace.
+Each mount declaration has the form `pvcName->mountPath,access`, where `pvcName` is the name of the persistent volume claim, `mountPath` is the path in the container where the volume should be mounted, and `access` is either `R` (read-only) or `W` (writable).
+To achieve this, the Kubernetes Transport implementation generates corresponding `volume` and `volumeMount` declarations in the pod configuration.

+### `mountEmptyDirs`

+**Default: `empty`**

+With this property, it is possible to mount [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) volumes into the resulting pod.
+The string is interpreted as a sequence of mount declarations separated by whitespace.
+Each mount declaration has the form `name->mountPath`, where `name` is the name of the empty dir volume and `mountPath` is the path in the container where the volume should be mounted.
+To achieve this, the Kubernetes Transport implementation generates corresponding `volume` and `volumeMount` declarations in the pod configuration.

 ### `labels`